In Tuskegee, Painful History Shadows Efforts To Vaccinate African Americans

 Issue with people using syphilis study to refuse vaccine

-Later, he got President Clinton to apologize to the men and their descendants.
+Later, he got then-President Bill Clinton to apologize to the men and their descendants.

 "What the United States government did was shameful," Clinton said in 1997.
 "And I am sorry."